cleon30/Bounty-Questions/README.md

 ### Description

 Hey Hunter 🥷 , did you knew that you can create tokens in Solana?
-In Solana we have SPL token stardard and are very easy to create :)
+In Solana we use SPL token stardard and are very easy to create :)

 💡 Record the start time so we can reference it later.